-Cash Severance Benefit Continuation (3)
+Cash Severance Benefit Continuation

-Death Disability Retirement Termination without Cause or with Good Reason (4) Death Disability Retirement Termination without Cause or with Good Reason
+Death Disability Retirement Terminat Cause or Rea De Death Disability Retirement Termination with Cause or with Go Reason (4) Good

 (1) (2) (1) (2)

-David L. Lamp \$ 2,000,000 \$ 2,000,000 \$ 1,608,375 \$ 2,108,375 \$ 10,000,000 \$ \$ \$ \$ \$
+David L. Lamp (3) \$ 693,101 \$ 693,101 \$ 193,101 \$ 693,101 \$10,000,000 \$ \$ \$ \$ \$

-Tracy D. Jackson 991,761
+Tracy D. Jackson 1,035,010

-Mark A. Pytosh 1,429,517
+Mark A. Pytosh 1,608,132

-Melissa M. Buhrig 1,080,767
+Melissa M. Buhrig 1,183,875

-David L. Landreth 958,073
+David L. Landreth 1,268,716

-- (1) Severance payments and benefits in the event of termination without cause or resignation for good reason not in connection with a change-in-control. - (2) Severance payments and benefits in the event of termination without cause or resignation for good reason in connection with a change-in-control. - (3) For Mr. Lamp, payments upon (a) death, disability, or termination without cause or with good reason not in connection with a change-in-control include: (i) base salary payable for six months under his employment agreement, plus (ii) a pro-rata bonus under his employment agreement, and (b) termination without cause or with good reason in connection with a change-in-control includes payout of the incentive payment set forth under his employment agreement. - (4) Payments in the termination without cause or with good reason column include, under the CIC and Severance Plan, a lump sum of twelve months' base pay plus the average of the preceding three years' annual bonus (or target in the event of no bonus history).
+- (1) Reflects Severance payments and benefits without a change-in-control. - (2) Reflects severance payments and benefits with a change-in-control. - (3) For Mr. Lamp, payments upon (a) death, disability, or termination without cause or resignation for good reason not in connection with a change-in-control include: (i) base salary payable for six months under his employment agreement, plus (ii) a pro-rata bonus under the applicable bonus plan based on actual achievement, plus (iii) Accrued Amounts (as defined in his employment agreement), and (b) termination without cause or resignation for good reason in connection with a change-in-control includes payout of the incentive payment set forth under his employment agreement. - (4) For all named executive officers other than Mr. Lamp, payments in the termination without cause or with good reason column include, under the CIC and Severance Plan, a lump sum of twelve months' base pay plus the average of the preceding three years' annual bonus (or current target in the absence of three-year bonus history).

-Certain of our named executive officers have received incentive unit awards under the CVR LTIP, as well as phantom unit awards under the CVRR LTIP and the UAN LTIP, each of which generally represents the right to receive, upon vesting, a cash payment equal to (i) the number of units times the average closing price of a common share of CVR Energy, a common unit of CVR Partners, or the fair market value of a common unit of CVR Refining, as applicable, for the ten trading days preceding vesting, plus (ii) the per unit cash value of all dividends declared and paid by CVR Energy or distributions declared and paid by CVR Partners or CVR Refining, as applicable, from the grant date to and including the vesting date.
+Certain of our named executive officers have received incentive unit awards under the CVI LTIP, as well as phantom unit awards under the UAN LTIP, each of which generally represents the right to receive, upon vesting, a cash payment equal to (i) the number of units times the average closing price of a common share of CVR Energy, or a common unit of CVR Partners, as applicable, for the ten trading days preceding vesting, plus (ii) the per unit cash value of all dividends declared and paid by CVR Energy or distributions declared and paid by CVR Partners, as applicable, from the grant date to and including the vesting date.
 These awards generally provide for acceleration upon certain termination events, as follows:

 - For incentive units of CVR Energy granted to named executive officers, if the incentive units are cancelled or if such named executive officer (a) is terminated other than for cause or (b) is terminated due to death or disability, then the portion of the award scheduled to vest in the year in which such event occurs becomes immediately vested and the remaining portion is forfeited.
 If such named executive officer is terminated other than for cause or resigns for good reason in connection with a change-in-control all unvested awards accelerate. - For phantom units of CVR Partners issued to Mr. Pytosh, if Mr. Pytosh (a) is terminated other than for cause or (b) is terminated due to death or disability, then the portion of the award scheduled to vest in the year in which such event occurs becomes immediately vested and the remaining portion is forfeited.
-If Mr. Pytosh is terminated other than for cause or resigns for good reason in connection with a change-in-control all unvested awards accelerate. - For phantom units of CVR Refining issued to Mr. Landreth, if Mr. Landreth (a) is terminated other than for cause or (b) is terminated due to death or disability, then the portion of the award scheduled to vest in the year in which such event occurs becomes immediately vested and the remaining portion is forfeited.
-If Mr. Landreth is terminated other than for cause or resigns for good reason in connection with a change-in-control all unvested awards accelerate.
+If Mr. Pytosh is terminated other than for cause or resigns for good reason in connection with a change-in-control all unvested awards accelerate.